Studying online

 Description

-This unit provides a regional and global perspective on health impacts from environmental disturbance.
-Topics include historical, current and emerging perspectives of ecological change and disease; health perspectives of threats to water and food security; health consequences of human population growth and urbanisation; global processes and health including the effects of climate change and natural disasters; ecosystem change and infectious disease ecology; and the future for Australia's environments and human communities.
+This unit provides a regional and global perspective on the health impacts of planetary changes and transitions, including climate change.
+Topics include historical, current and emerging perspectives on how environmental processes impact on health and disease; health perspectives of threats to water and food security; health consequences of human population growth and urbanisation; global processes and health including the effects of climate change and natural disasters; ecosystem change and infectious disease ecology; and the future for Australia's environments and human communities.
 Lectures are supported by the intensive use of case studies and online discussions of recent national and international issues.

 Credit